zurb/tribute/README.md

 ```

 #### Attaching to elements
 Once initialized, Tribute can be attached to an `input`, `textarea`, or an element that supports `contenteditable`.
+It also works in WYSIWYG iframes like TinyMCE.

 ```html
 <div id="myEditableDiv">I'm a Meeseeks, look at me!</div>